ibm-cloud-docs/monitoring/teams/team_id.md

 {:external: target="_blank" .external}

-# Getting the ID of a Sysdig team
+# Getting the ID of a team
 {: #team_id}

-You can use the Teams REST API to get the ID of a Sysdig team.
+You can use the Teams REST API to get the ID of a team.
 {:shortdesc}